Macro Evals for Agentic Systems¶

 next step: inspect pricing-agent prompt under compound conditions

-No individual trace looked broken — the pricing agent answered every turn politely and correctly given its inputs.
+No individual trace looked broken — the pricing agent answered every turn correctly given its inputs.
 The macro layer reveals that pricing systematically ignores the substitution-incentive interaction whenever stockout pressure compounds with it.
-The action is at the prompt or specialist boundary, not at any single response.
+The fix is at the prompt or specialist boundary, not at any single response.

 When This Backfires¶